alexwlchan/alexwlchan.net/src/_posts/2018/2018-04-18-anti-social-media.md

 {%
-  slide_image
-  :deck => "anti_social_media",
-  :slide => 5,
+  slide_image2
+  filename="slide5.png"
-  :alt => "A screenshot of a chat app with green and grey chat bubbles, with two buttons at the bottom: “Request” and “Pay”."
+  alt="A screenshot of a chat app with green and grey chat bubbles, with two buttons at the bottom: “Request” and “Pay”."
 %}